dpallot/simple-websocket-server/README.md

  - self.data: bytearray payload or None if there was no payload
  - self.address: address port tuple of the endpoint
  - self.request: HTTP details from the WebSocket handshake (refer to BaseHTTPRequestHandler for its use)
+ - self.server.connections: map containing all the clients connected to the server

 def sendMessage(buffer): send some text or binary data to the client endpoint
  - sending a buffer as str() will send a text based WebSocket frame otherwise binary